uthfol-sust/Dot-And-Box-Game/README.md

   Two players can play against each other on the same device, taking turns connecting dots to form boxes and score points.

 - **Play Against Computer** 🤖
   Challenge the AI in a single-player mode for a competitive experience.
-The AI makes strategic moves for an exciting gameplay.
+The AI makes strategic moves for exciting gameplay.

 - **Game Rules Display** 📜
   View the detailed rules of the game within the app to understand the objective, gameplay mechanics, and scoring system.